WHAT TO EXPECT: Wintry mix for CNY to end the week

 During the Thursday morning commute there should be a change to some sleet and freezing rain as warm air arrives aloft (it is still below freezing at the surface.)
 The combination of this mix and the snow from overnight means a slick and sloppy commute is likely for the morning commute.

 Gradually through the morning, temperatures rise and for most areas from Syracuse south would be above freezing by midday.
 The cold air will be tough to budge north of Syracuse.
-The combination of temperatures at or better than freezing and lighter precipitation by the afternoon into the evening means the roads should improve from the sloppiness of the morning.
+The combination of temperatures at or better than freezing and lighter, somewhat scattered precipitation by the afternoon into the evening means the roads should improve from the sloppiness of the morning.

 THURSDAY NIGHT-FRIDAY:

-Low pressure will transfer its energy toward the East Coast later Thursday night and begin to strengthen.
+Another wave of low pressure will develop on the heels of Thursday’s messy storm system and transfer its energy toward the East Coast later Thursday night/early Friday and begin to strengthen.
 The counterclockwise winds around the low will bring colder air back into central New York.
-This will mean a change back form any rain or mixed precipitation back to just snow.
+This will mean any rain or mixed precipitation will change back to just snow quickly early to mid-Friday morning.

-We are still keeping a close eye on how quickly this strengthening takes place and the exact track of the low but there is likely an additional minor accumulation of snow during Friday.
+We are still keeping a close eye on how quickly this strengthening takes place and the exact track of the low, but there is likely at least an additional minor accumulation of snow during Friday.

-While the snow is gradually tapering in the afternoon the wind is picking up and temperatures are dropping through the 20s.
+While the snow is gradually tapering to lighter snow later in the afternoon into the evening the wind is picking up and temperatures are dropping through the 20s.
+Roads will likely be at least somewhat slick and sloppy Friday.

 NewsChannel 9 iPhone App